-What Will ISO 45001 Do?
+What Does ISO 45001 Do?

-1. Understand OHSMS and ISO 45001
+1. Understand OSH Management Systems and ISO 45001

 To understand how ISO 45001 will fit into a safety management system, it is important to examine what standards and systems are already in place.
 For example, some organizations have adopted ISO 9001 (quality) and ISO 14001 (environment), which contain the same core language as ISO 45001.
-If an organization is already using ISO 9000 and ISO 14001 and is familiar with this management system approach, integration of 45001 becomes much less complex and the transition can be made more seamlessly.
+If your organization is already using ISO 9000 and ISO 14001 and is familiar with this management system approach, integration of 45001 becomes much less complex and the transition can be made more seamlessly.

-3. Engage with stakeholders
+3. Engage Stakeholders